 GHDI seeks individuals who have a demonstrated commitment to global health and significant experience in global health organizations or a related field.
-Most of our students are mid-career, typically hold a doctoral or master’s degree in a health-related field, and/or have at least three years of relevant experience.
+Most of our students are mid-career, typically hold a master’s or doctoral degree in a health-related field, and/or have at least three years of relevant experience.
+Many students have clinical experience as physicians, nurses, pharmicists, social workers and community health workers.

 GHDI participants must have an undergraduate degree.
 International candidates are encouraged to apply.
 A strong command of the English language is highly recommended.